About the determinant of complete non-ambiguous trees: A bijective proof of Theorem

 We have $r(p')=r(l')=r(l)-1$.
 If the left child of $p'$ is a leaf $l''$ then $r(l'')>r(l)$ which implies that $l$ and $l''$ are interacting.
 And if the left child of $p'$ is an internal dot, we are in the case of Lemma~\ref{lemm:Phi-crux1} which asserts that $T$ contains two interacting leaves. \end{proof}

-Let us now precise the construction of $\Phi:\T_n\longrightarrow\T_n$.
-First of all, we set that for any $T\in\A_{n}$, $\Phi(T)=T$.
-This case done, we are reduced to the case where $T$ has at least one long leaf.
+Let us now make precise the construction of $\Phi:\T_n\longrightarrow\T_n$.
+First of all, we define $\Phi(T)=T$ for any $T\in\A_{n}$.
+With this done, we are reduced to the case where $T$ has at least one long leaf.
 By Lemma~\ref{lemm:Phi-crux2}, $T$ contains interacting leaves.
-To define $\Phi$, we want to {\em choose} a pair of interacting leaves.
-Since the set of interacting leaves may change when we switch leaves, we have to choose in a way such that we create an involution.
-If $T$ contains left interacting leaves, we consider the (non-empty) set $\{(r(l_1),r_(l_2));\ l_1 \text{ and } l_2 \text{ interacting}\}$ and choose $l_1$ and $l_2$ which correspond to the lexicographical maximum of this set.
+To define $\Phi$ for such a $T$, we want to {\em choose} a pair of interacting leaves.
+Since the set of interacting leaves may change when we switch leaves, we have to choose in such a way that we create an involution.
+If $T$ contains left interacting leaves, we consider the (non-empty) set $\{(r(l_1),r(l_2)):\ l_1 \text{ and } l_2 \text{ interacting}\}$ and choose $l_1$ and $l_2$ which correspond to the lexicographical maximum of this set.
 Let us call these interacting leaves {\em active}.
 This done, we set $\Phi(T)=S(T,l_1,l_2)$.
-And if $T$ contains only right interacting leaves, we consider the lexicographical maximum of $\{(c(l_1),c_(l_2));\ l_1 \text{ and } l_2 \text{ interacting}\}$ to choose the pair of active leaves.
+And if $T$ contains only right interacting leaves, we consider the lexicographical maximum of $\{(c(l_1),c(l_2));\ l_1 \text{ and } l_2 \text{ interacting}\}$ to choose the pair of active leaves.